lorien/awesome-osint/README.md

 I am going to build this list for my own needs.
 Feel free to submit PR with new services/tools.

+How to read this list.
+Each section name represent input data i.e. data you have already.
+Each item in the list contains type of data you can reveal with input data and URL of page to enter input data.

 ### Email

 - phone-number: https://twitter.com/account/begin_password_reset